sunpy/sunraster/docs/contributing.rst

 		$ git remote -v

-If you have installed the SlitSpectrographPy development version as outlined in :ref:`dev_install`, you will have one remote called ``origin`` pointing to https://github.com/sunpy/slitspectrographpy.
+If you have installed the RasterPy development version as outlined in :ref:`dev_install`, you will have one remote called ``origin`` pointing to https://github.com/sunpy/rasterpy.
 Let's now add a remote to the repo in your GitHub account called ``my_repo``.
 In a terminal, from the local repo directory, type:

 .. code-block:: console

-		$ git remote add my_repo https:/github.com/my_github_handle/slitspectrographpy
+		$ git remote add my_repo https:/github.com/my_github_handle/rasterpy

 where you replace ``my_github_handle`` with your GitHub name.
 Now you can check that the remote has been added by again typing ``git remote -v``.

 Now you're ready to get coding!
-The following subsection will outline an example workflow for contributing to slitspectrographpy.
+The following subsection will outline an example workflow for contributing to rasterpy.

 .. _contributing_workflow:

 Example Workflow for Contributing Code
 --------------------------------------

-To make changes to the development version of SlitSpectrographPy, we must first activate the environment in which it is installed.
-Recall during installation, we named this environment  ``slitspectrographpy-dev``.
+To make changes to the development version of RasterPy, we must first activate the environment in which it is installed.
+Recall during installation, we named this environment  ``rasterpy-dev``.
 From any directory on the command line, Windows users should type:

 .. code-block:: console

-		> activate slitspectrographpy-dev
+		> activate rasterpy-dev

 while Linux and MacOS users should type:

 .. code-block:: console

-		$ source activate slitspectrographpy-dev
+		$ source activate rasterpy-dev

-Next, change into the local SlitSpectrographPy repo directory, ``slitspectrographpy-git``.
+Next, change into the local RasterPy repo directory, ``rasterpy-git``.
-When you are making changes to SlitSpectrographPy, it is strongly recommended that you use a different `git branch`_ for each set of related new features and/or bug fixes. `Git branches`_ are a way of having different versions of the same code within the repo simultaneously.
-Assuming you have just installed the SlitSpectrographPy development version, you will only have one branch, called ``master``.
+When you are making changes to RasterPy, it is strongly recommended that you use a different `git branch`_ for each set of related new features and/or bug fixes. `Git branches`_ are a way of having different versions of the same code within the repo simultaneously.
+Assuming you have just installed the RasterPy development version, you will only have one branch, called ``master``.
 It is recommended you do not do any development on the ``master`` branch, but rather keep it as an clean copy of the latest ``origin master`` branch.
 If you have more than one